YaleDHLab/dhlab-site/_resources/consultations.md

 ### StatLab

 StatLab works with teachers, learners, and researchers at Yale to support data analysis.
 Staff provide in-depth consulting on statistical packages, data management software, and quantitative methods.<br/><a href='http://statlab.stat.yale.edu/' class='color-button' target='_blank'>Make an Appointment</a>

-### Center for Science and Social Science Information (CSSSI)

-CSSSI offers consultation services to assist in creating the Data Management Plans (DMP) that are required for NEH grant proposals.
-The DMP Consultation Group at Yale University is made up of librarians and ITS professionals who can help guide you through the process of putting together a plan and finding Yale resources to fulfill data management needs. <br/><a href='https://web.library.yale.edu/digitalservices' class='color-button' target='_blank'>Make an Appointment</a>